lsenjov/politico/DemocraticElectionsAct2016.md

 - Definitions follow those specified in the consitution at the time the Act was passed unless otherwise specified as below.
 - A `Political Party` is a group of individual persons who have affirmed a collective and married set of morals, goals and wills relating to the governining of this Nation.
 - A `Governing Body` is an individual or registered political party which has been elected to be the ruling party.
-- An `Oposing Body` is an individual or registered political party which has not been elected to the ruling party yet held a majority when discounting votes towards the Governing Body during the previous election.
+- An `Opposing Body` is an individual or registered political party which has not been elected to the ruling party yet held a majority when discounting votes towards the Governing Body during the previous election.
 - An `Election` is an event held to allow individuals to register their support for an individual or political party whom they wish to have elected to the position of `Governing Body`.
 - An `Electable Party` is a registered political party or individual who meets the requirements for being electable as per the act and its amendments.
 - `The Act` or `This Act` refers to the `Democratic Elections Act of 2016` and its amendments.
 - `Offending Clause` refers to a statement, assumption or directive given by The Act which contradicts in part, or in full another clause found in an official law of this nation.
 - `The Minister` refers to the Minister for Democracy and Individual Equity
+- `A cycle` refers to a single week which begins on a sunday and ends on a saturday UTC+00.
+- `A Term` refers to 5 cycles.

 ## 3. Democratic Elections Act of 2016
 ### 1. Excecution Of The Act